SaverioNapolitano/swift-core/Sources/arrays/README.md

 ---

-**[MoveZeroEnd.swift]** Write a method accepting an int[] eventually containing zeros and returning an int[] in which all the zeros are at the end of the array.
+**[MoveZeroEnd.swift]** Write a method accepting an [Int] eventually containing zeros and returning an [Int] in which all the zeros are at the end of the array.
 Maintain the relative order of the other (non-zero) elements.

 Examples: